 This explanation is a little techie, but it's important.
-If the device you want to bring needs to communicate directly with your smartphone via WiFi, then it won't work.
-On the other hand, many devices will send data out to their own server and then back over the internet to your smartphone; those will work.
+If the device you want to bring needs to communicate directly with your laptop or smartphone via WiFi, then it won't work.
+On the other hand, many devices will send data out to their own server and then back over the internet to your laptop or phone; those will work.

 So, how do you know?
 We've compiled a list of such devices here.